1jour1vin

 Nose

-Expressive bouquet offering a wide range of aromas (black fruits, blueberries, spices), the nose is elegant and subtle.
+An expressive bouquet offering a wide range of aromas (black fruits, blueberries, spices); the nose is elegant and subtle

-Smooth and precise attack.
-On the palate, the wine reveals well-integrated oak, with tannins carried by ripe, luscious fruit.
+A smooth and precise attack.
+On the palate, the wine reveals beautifully integrated oak, with tannins supported by rich, ripe fruit.
 The finish is elegant, complex, and precise.

 Serve